MohamedAliHaoufa/STM32-Applications/README.md

 - **009My_STM32F407VG_Drivers_with_ArrayOfPointers:** An updated version of the GPIO driver with additional features.

-- **stm32f4xx_drivers:** A collection of STM32 drivers developed by Mohamed Ali Haoufa for various peripherals.
+- **stm32f4xx_drivers:** A collection of STM32 drivers developed by Mohamed Ali Haoufa for various peripherals [GPIO, SPI, I2C, UART].

 ## Usage: